July 31, 2022

 Advantages of Modular Nuclear Reactors:

 Conventional nuclear power plants were designed to produce all the power needed by a particular area.
 They typically generated at least 700 MW(e) of electrical power.
 If a fuel source delivers a certain power input to a system, that is listed as MW(t), the total thermal power input in Mega-Watts (1 million Watts).
-A certain amount of the power input will be lost as waste heat.
+A certain amount of the power input will be lost as waste heat; for most commercial power plants, the waste heat is generally about two-thirds of the total thermal power.
 The usable power output is defined as MW(e).
 This is shown schematically in Fig. V.1.
 The difference between different types of nuclear reactors is shown in Fig. V.2.
 A conventional nuclear reactor generates at least 700MW(e) of power; a small modular reactor (SMR) is one that generates up to 300 MW(e), and a microreactor is one that generates 1-10 MW(e).

 Figure V.1: Definitions of power generation.
 A system produces a certain total amount of thermal power in MegaWatts (MW), defined as MW(t).
 Some of that power is lost as waste heat; the remainder is available as the electrical power output to the system, defined as MW(e).